Demographics of Winnipeg: Immigration

+City of Winnipeg

 According to the 2011 National Household Survey, in the 10 year period 2001 to 2011, Winnipeg had 62,200 immigrants, which is just under 10% of the population (9.6%).
 Most of these (44,780) came in the last 5 years of that period.

+Metro Winnipeg

+The 2021 census reported that immigrants (individuals born outside Canada) comprise 207,950 persons or 25.4 percent of the total population of Metro Winnipeg.
+While this represents a numerical increase, it is a significant proportional decline compared with one century prior, when the 1921 census reported that immigrants (individuals born outside Canada) comprised 85,233 persons or 47.6 percent of the total population of Winnipeg.

+The 2021 Canadian census counted a total of 46,500 people who immigrated to Metro Winnipeg between 2016 and 2021.

 Income

 The 2011 National Household Survey data showed that Winnipeg's after-tax median household income was $50,537.
 This was slightly lower than the national average ($54,098), and is in the bottom 10 of lowest median incomes in Canada.
 A study in 2013 showed that Winnipeg had two of the three poorest postal code areas in all of Canada (R3A and R3B, both located in the inner city) in regards to family income; in fact these are the two poorest that are located in cities (the poorest was a First Nations reserve in the Cape Breton area).

 8,610 of Winnipeg's residents (who earn income) make and keep over $100,000 a year, which is 1.7% of the population.
 This ratio is higher nationally, at 2.6%.

 The gender differences in income were less in Winnipeg by about 9% compared to the national medians.
 The median income for males in Winnipeg is $31,300, whereas for females the median is $23,739.
 This means a typical male makes about 31.9% more money than a typical female.
 This ratio is 40.5% nationwide.